NeuralNetworkVerification/Marabou/README.md

 For optimal runtime performance, you need to build Marabou with Gurobi enabled (See sub-section below for Gurobi installation), so that LPs are solved by Gurobi instead of the open-source native simplex engine.

-You could also leverage *parallelism* in different ways.
-By far, the best strategy for low levels of parallelism (e.g., <= 50 threads) is a portfolio solving mode, where each thread runs the default configuration with a different random seed (which impacts the DeepSoI search).
+You could also leverage *parallelism* by setting the num-workers option to N. This will spawn N threads, each solving the original verification query using the single-threaded configuration with a different random seed.
+This is the preferred parallelization strategy for low level of parallelism (N < 50).
 For example to solve a query using this mode with 4 threads spawned:
 ```
-./resources/runMarabou.py resources/nnet/mnist/mnist10x10.nnet resources/properties/mnist/image3_target6_epsilon0.05.txt --portfolio --num-workers=4
+./resources/runMarabou.py resources/nnet/mnist/mnist10x10.nnet resources/properties/mnist/image3_target6_epsilon0.05.txt --num-workers=4
 ```

-Alternatively, you could also consider the Split-and-Conquer mode (see below).
+If you have access to a large number of threads, you could also consider the Split-and-Conquer mode (see below).

 ### Using the Split and Conquer (SNC) mode
 In the SNC mode, activated by *--snc* Marabou decomposes the problem into *2^n0*